robertocamp/gd7-infrastructure/README.docker.md

 - log message:
 - `docker image inspect prometheus-demo-app:v0.1`
 ## Docker
-- Dock`er images can be inherited from other images.
+- Docker images can be inherited from other images.
 - Therefore, instead of creating our own base image from scratch, we can use the official Go image that already has all necessary tools and libraries to compile and run a Go application.
 - To make things easier when running the rest of our commands, let’s create a directory inside the image that we are building. - - - This also instructs Docker to use this directory as the default destination for all subsequent commands
 - Usually the very first thing you do once you’ve downloaded a project written in Go is to install the modules necessary to compile it.